-When we think of an electric vehicle (EV), we might envision a car receiving power from the electric grid before driving off.
+When we think of an electric vehicle (EV), we might envision a car receiving power from the electric power grid before driving off.
 Along the way, its battery will deplete, so it will need to be plugged in to charge again.
-In other words, there is a one-way relationship between the electric grid and EV: the car gets electricity from the grid so it can drive.
+In other words, there is a one-way relationship between the grid and the EV: The car gets electricity from the grid so it can drive.

-This setup almost sounds too good to be true, and the possibilities of V2G are vast.
-For example, EVs could be charged with renewable energy during the day, and then send excess power back to the grid later, when energy demand is high and renewable sources less readily available.
-Ultimately, V2G technology could help stabilize the electric grid, as well as add value to EVs by giving them an additional use.
+The possibilities of V2G are vast.
+For example, EVs could be charged with renewable energy during the day and then send power back to the grid later, when electricity demand is high and renewable resources less readily available.
+At a broad level, V2G could help optimize and stabilize the grid and add value to EVs by giving them an additional use.

 One concern with V2G is the possibility that it could harm EV batteries.
 The thought is that the frequent cycling (i.e., switching between charging and discharging) required for V2G could degrade batteries more quickly.
-One recent study, though, revealed that degradation is not necessarily a guarantee, and that under some circumstances battery performance could actually be improved.
+Degradation is not a guarantee, though, and under some circumstances, battery performance could actually improve.

-The future of V2G and related technologies is exciting, especially with the continued growth of EVs.
-With additional trials, the next few years should shed more light on the potential and possibilities of these systems.
+The future of V2G and its kin is exciting, especially with the continued growth of EVs.
+As more vehicles hit the road and with additional tests, policy developments and technological advancements, the next few years should shed more light on the potential and possibilities of these applications.
 If they work on a large scale, the grid might have a new tool to support its energy balancing act: a giant battery made up of thousands of EVs.